xavierespinos/ifile/README.md

 1. Also add offline mode for the documents list (asme as for the notifications)
 2. Improve the testing part.
 Snapshot tests could be added.
 Also E2E tests.
-3. I wanted to add error monitoring, like Sentry, but didn't have enough time.
-4. With time i would have also deployed the app, maybe just to Firebase App distribution
+3. With time i would have also deployed the app, maybe just to Firebase App distribution
-5. The styling could also be improved.
+4. The styling could also be improved.
 With a proper design system from a designer would improve a lot